K. Narayana Swamy

-Kalattur Narayana Swamy is an Indian politician who is a member of Andhra Pradesh Legislative Assembly.
+Kalattur Narayana Swamy is an Indian politician who was a member of the 15th Andhra Pradesh Assembly.
 He represented the Gangadhara Nellore (SC) Assembly Constituency.
 He belongs to the YSR Congress Party.

 In 2019, he became one of the five Deputy Chief Ministers of Andhra Pradesh in the Y. S. Jaganmohan Reddy led cabinet and was also given a charge of Minister of Excise and Commercial taxes.